Do you enjoy giving gifts to your Christmas students? I do!

 Keep a list of what you give your students each year!

-The first year I opened my studio, I didn’t record the gift I gave and I regretted it because it is SOOOO nice to be able to look back and see what you’ve done recently.
+The first year I opened my studio, I didn’t record the gift I gave, and I regretted it because it is SOOOO nice to be able to look back and see what you’ve done in the past.

-It’s a simple as writing it down in your favorite note-taking app (like Evernote, of course!).
+It’s as simple as writing it down in your favorite note-taking app (like Evernote, of course!).

 - 2017 Resin Sheet Music Snowman Ornament